Governors

 Governors are actively involved in the life of the school.
 They have a clear picture about how we plan, deliver, monitor and evaluate and their capacity and confidence to challenge as well as support is helping to drive school forward.

-- To establish and embed an effective system for catch up learning following lock down.
+• To continue to make provision for catch up learning following lock down.